jz315/SilentScream/README.md

 ### Important note about `GEMINI_API_KEY`

-This project currently calls Gemini directly from the browser, so `GEMINI_API_KEY` will be embedded in the built JS bundle at build time.
-If you need the key to stay secret, move the Gemini call behind a serverless function (e.g. Vercel Functions / Netlify Functions / Supabase Edge Functions) and call that from the frontend.
+This project calls Gemini through a serverless proxy at `/api/gemini` (Vercel Function), so `GEMINI_API_KEY` stays on the server and is not embedded in the frontend bundle.

+Local development note: the AI feature requires the `/api/gemini` function, so run with `vercel dev` (after setting `GEMINI_API_KEY`) if you want AI locally.